 Simply confronting a patient who maybe lying or exaggerating facts due to some social awkwardness or misguided bravado is foolish, particularly if there is no negative or adverse implications or consequences to them or anyone else.

-And although it can be frustrating and annoying for you as a clinician to be fibbed to it is often in everyones best interests to let some patients minor indiscretions go unchallenged, rather than compromising a therapeutic alliance that may adversely affect a succesful outcome.
+And although it can be frustrating and annoying for you as a clinician to be fibbed to it is often in everyones best interests to let some minor fibs go unchallenged rather than compromising a therapeutic alliance that may adversely affect a succesful outcome.

-However, if you suspect a patient is lying and malingering and it is not so harmless, and there are potential risks or adverse consequences to the patient or others then this needs to be addressed.
-However first before you do it is paramount that you do not jump to conclusions or make accusations without ensuring you have robust evidence to support your suspicions and have discussed these with your peers, seniors, managers, or professional bodies first.
+However, if you suspect a patient is lying and/or malingering and it is not so harmless and there are potential risks or adverse consequences to the patient or others then this needs to be addressed.
+However first before you do it is paramount that you do not jump to conclusions or make accusations without ensuring you have robust evidence to support your suspicions and have discussed these with your peers, managers, or professional representatives first.
 Confronting or challenging any patient who you suspect of lying is not something you should do without at least checking with someone else first, and get some support and guidance on how best to do it.

-In my experience I find that remaining calm, clear, and concise is best.
-Do not let your personal opinions or feelings cloud your explanation or judgement, stick to the facts of why you think the patient is lying and ask for them to explain why.
-If you think it will be too confrontational or there is a risk of escalation then make ask for support from those mentioned above.
+In my experience I find that remaining calm, clear, and concise is best and not let your personal opinions or feelings cloud your judgement, stick to the facts of why you think the patient is lying and ask for them to explain.
+If you think it will be too confrontational or there is a risk of escalation then make sure you have support from your seniors.

-So in summary, lying is a ugly, unfortunate, complex consequence of all human interactions.
-Healthcare professionals tend to be poor at recognising when patients are lying to them due to their empathetic nature, and as such all healthcare professionals need to be more aware and better at detecting the signs of deceit and deception.
-Finally they need to know who to ask for help and guidance from when they do suspect a patient of lying, and how best to deal with it.
+So in summary, lying is a normal yet unfortunate consequence of all human interactions.
+Healthcare professionals tend to be poor at recognising when patients are lying to them due to their empathetic helpful and trusting nature, and as such all healthcare professionals need to be more aware and better at detecting the signs of deceit and deception.

 As always thanks for reading